SamSticksDevine/bsb-coding-test-advanced/README.md

    If you have time collect and combine all these outputs into a single file withiin nextflow.

 **Plot the data**
-Take the Nextflow pipeline outputs and plot the data so that it is possible to determine if there are clusters of samples representing control and treated subsets.
+Take the pipeline outputs and plot the data so that it is possible to determine if there are clusters of samples representing control and treated subsets.

 ## Questions
 1. Which of the samples are likely to be controls or treated?